Dual Diagnosis Treatment near Houston, TX

 As you can imagine, an individual who has a substance use disorder and a mental health disorder such as PTSD, bi-polar, or severe anxiety, faces a unique challenge and needs personalized treatment to address their individual dual diagnosis.

-Renewal Lodge’s substance abuse rehab near Houston, TX provides dual diagnosis treatment, and is the only Mindfulness In Recovery rehab facility in the nation.
-Through our mental health evaluations and evidence-based therapeutic approaches, our clients experience remarkable strides towards overcoming addiction.
+Renewal Lodge provides dual diagnosis treatment near Houston, TX, and is the only Mindfulness In Recovery rehab facility in the nation.
+Through our mental health evaluations and evidence-based therapeutic approaches, our clients experience remarkable strides toward overcoming addiction.

 Renewal Lodge has developed a successful approach to treating dual diagnosis on our campus near Houston, TX.
 Through this treatment, patients experience both long-term recovery from substance abuse and enhanced overall wellness.